robertwayne/cogwatch/README.md

 **NOTE:** `cogwatch` will only run if the **\_\_debug\_\_** flag is set on Python.
 You can read more about that [here](https://docs.python.org/3/library/constants.html).
 In short, unless you run Python with the *-O* flag from your command line, **\_\_debug\_\_** will be **True**.
-If you just want to bypass this feature, pass in `debug=False` and it won't matter if the flag is enabled or not. *This is a development tool.
-You should not run it on production.*
+If you just want to bypass this feature, pass in `debug=False` and it won't matter if the flag is enabled or not.

 #### Using a Classless Bot
 If you are using a classless bot you cannot use the decorator method and instead must manually create your watcher.